 bundesliga.com takes a closer look at the forward-thinking defender whose wand of a left foot has cast a spell over opponents all season long...

 Watch: Max orchestrates Augsburg's Matchday 4 win in Frankfurt

 Attack, best form of defence

 Given his dad Martin was twice the Bundesliga’s leading scorer during his time at 1860 Munich around the dawn of the millennium, the fact his son is so often found on the front foot is perhaps no surprise.
 What is eye-catching is just how effectively he does it.

-The 24-year-old’s Bundesliga-leading nine assists — three more than the next best, Bayern's World Cup winning forward Müller — coupled with the goal he struck against Eintracht Frankfurt on Matchday 4 mean he has been involved in 10 of the 27 occasions his club have hit the net this term, that’s just one less than Iceland international Alfred Finnbogason, and he’s a striker!
+The 24-year-old’s Bundesliga-joint-leading 12 assists — level with Bayern's World Cup winning forward Müller — coupled with the goal he struck against Eintracht Frankfurt on Matchday 4 mean he has been involved in 13 of the 40 occasions his club have hit the net this term, that’s only three less than Iceland international Alfred Finnbogason, and he’s a striker!

 In 14 glorious seasons, Bayern legend Lahm only managed to get his combined goals and assists tally into double figures once, and his total of 11 in Bayern’s stunning treble season of 2012/13 was earned from a whole 34-match campaign.

 Well, not quite actually… Hertha Berlin’s Marvin Plattenhardt has seen four goals scored from his corner kicks this season, but Max’s tally of three means he provides a serious threat from set-pieces.
 Still, he can have a significant impact on a game beyond his ability to bring life to dead-ball situations.